boris-behav-obs/boris-behav-obs.github.io/src/run_source_code.md

     su (your root password will be required) apt install mpv libmpv1 python3 ffmpeg graphviz python3-venv

-For Ubuntu 20.04 or 22.04 and other Ubuntu like:
+For Ubuntu 22.04 and other Ubuntu like:

     sudo apt install mpv libmpv1 python3 ffmpeg graphviz python3-venv
     (your password will be required)

-For Ubuntu 23.04 or 23.10 and other Ubuntu like:
+For Ubuntu 23.04 and newer and other Ubuntu like:

     sudo apt install mpv libmpv2 python3 ffmpeg graphviz python3-venv
     (your password will be required)